spring-media/aws-lambda-router/README.md

 - bucketName: By specifying a fixed _bucketName_ all s3 events with this bucket name are forwarded to a certain action.
 Instead of a fixed bucket a _RegExp_ is also possible.
 - eventName: By configuring the [S3 event name](https://docs.aws.amazon.com/AmazonS3/latest/dev/NotificationHowTo.html#supported-notification-event-types) the routing can be further restricted.
 A _RegExp_ is also possible here.
+- objectKeyPrefix: fixed string as an prefix of an object key (but not an RegExp).
+Is useful if you want to organize your bucket in subfolder.

-A combination of bucketName and eventName is possible.
-If no _bucketName_ and _eventName_ is configured, all s3 events are forwarded to the action.
+A combination of bucketName, eventName and objectKeyPrefix is possible.
+If no _bucketName_, _eventName_ and _objectKeyPrefix_ is configured, all s3 events are forwarded to the action.

 The action method will be called with the [S3Event Structure](https://docs.aws.amazon.com/AmazonS3/latest/dev/notification-content-structure.html)

 The following examples demonstrates the most use cases:

 ```js
 const router = require('aws-lambda-router');